lemonred/mocer/README.md

 ```

 #### Step 2 : create mock file
-After create a server, you can add some js file to mocks dir, for example:
+After create a server, you can add some md file to mocks dir, for example:

 ```bash
 my-project